 Leadership: Building resilience and new leadership resolutions for 2017

 As leaders and managers navigating through what can appear to be a chaotic world, we need to ensure we have the capacity to remain strong, aware, effective and flexible during times of change, pressure and ambiguity.
-And as 2017 fast approaches – are you prepared to create new leadership resolutions in order to do things differently, and more effectively?
+And as the new year fast approaches – are you prepared to create new leadership resolutions in order to do things differently, and more effectively?

 Resilience is one of the most important psychological skills a person can have as it enables us to handle stress and anxiety more effectively.
 Interestingly though a third of people have almost no resilience.
 Leaders who lack resilience find that leading individuals and teams through challenges a daunting prospect (challenges which can include the political landscape, information overload, blurring of traditional organisational boundaries, introduction of new technologies, different expectations and values of new generations entering the workplace).
 If you can manage change without going into crisis mode, or immediately trying again after a big mistake – you’ve got resilience.